tehaandev/dev-portfolio/_posts/built-a-custom-web-app-for-a-uk-based-startup-in-the-foster-care-sector-solo.md

 ## 🛠️ Key Features Shipped

-- Built a flexible system to handle multi-stage assessments (multiple steps each) with repeatable sections (e.g., multiple pets).
+- Built a flexible system to handle multi-stage assessment form with conditional logic and repeatable groups.
-- Implemented field assignment logic that allows users to delegate specific form fields to others.
+- Implemented field-level assignment logic that allows users to delegate specific form fields to others.
 Assignees could only view and submit their designated fields — no extra access.
 - Integrated a live chat system between applicants and their assigned social workers, scoped by role and case ID to maintain strict separation.
 - Architected with GDPR and industry-specific compliance in mind, especially around sensitive PII and minor-related data.
 Used server-side rendering and secure storage patterns to enforce best practices.
 - Took complete ownership of dev, infra, and CI/CD — using Next.js App Router, Prisma/PostgreSQL (Amazon RDS), GitHub Actions, Docker, and EC2.
 Also added Sentry for real-time monitoring and alerting.